The Revelation of Jesus Christ:

 Matthew’s response to this is brief: “I agree that the seven lamps mean something in the Temple that is appropriate and not anything to do with the feast of dedication.”

 While it makes sense within the Jewish tradition that present-day menorahs have nine candles, that’s irrelevant to what’s going on in the book of Revelation.
 The book of Exodus 25:31–40 is clear that there are to be seven lamps in the lamp stand in the tabernacle.
 All of those instructions for how to build that tabernacle come directly from God and are based on the plan of heaven.
-The author of the first chapter in the book of Revelation seems far more interested in what he’s “seeing” in his vision of heaven than in how the feast of Hanukkah developed (although we will look at Hanukkah later in this study).
-For now, we’re content to stick with illustration and commentary that we have: There are seven sources of light, and Jesus in the middle makes eight.
+The author of the first chapter in the book of Revelation seems far more interested in what he’s “seeing” in his vision of heaven than in how the feast of Hanukkah developed (although we’ll look at Hanukkah later in this study).
+For now, we’re content to stick with the illustration and commentary that we have: There are seven sources of light, and Jesus in the middle makes eight.

 The lamp stands undoubtedly are related to the original plan given to Moses in the book of Exodus 25:31–40.
 That they’re paired with the seven stars in this passage from the first chapter in the book of Revelation indicates they represent something spiritual rather than historical.
 They point to liturgical worship as a means of religious enlightenment, just as the stars point to the necessity of the Church.
 These two images both are linked to Jesus, the light of the world, without whom the Church wouldn’t exist.
 The author of the book of Revelation is using these images to emphasize just that.
 All of the stuff about the menorah and Hanukkah and high altars in our churches is irrelevant in this instance, and to show menorahs in the illustration for Lesson 2 would just muddy the waters, making it considerably more difficult to “see” what the author of the book of Revelation is getting at.